emtronictech/casadns-homeassistant/README.md

 This integration provides:

-* UI-based configuration (Config Flow)
+* UI-based configuration
 * Automatic public IP detection
 * Periodic update checks
 * DNS updates only when the IP changes
-* Support for a single label or multiple comma-separated labels
+* Support for a single domain or multiple comma-separated domains
 * A manual service casadns.update_now for automations

 ## Features